Payroll and Benefits Guide Ghana

 If the termination is deemed unfair, the employee may make a claim with the labor court and in some cases, have their employment re-instated.

 If the employment is considered ‘at-will,’ either the employer or employee may terminate the employment at the end of the day without notice.

 When there is no ‘at will’ clause in the employment contract, it is possible to pay the employee in lieu of notice.

 Notice period in Ghana is as follows:

-- For an employment contract less than three years, two weeks’ notice or two weeks’ pay in lieu of notice
+- For an employment contract of fewer than three years, two weeks’ notice or two weeks’ pay in lieu of notice

 - In the case of a contract from week to week, seven days’ notice

 - A contract determinable at will by either party may be terminated at the end of the day without any notice